6 Wedding Venue Website Design Mistakes (and How to Fix Them)

 Going forward

 You can spend a lot of money on advertising which can create leads direct to you, however potential leads could be lost if your website doesn’t give a great impression.
+Your website should be more than a digital brochure, it’s your most powerful sales tool.
+By avoiding these mistakes and implementing small but impactful changes, you’ll create a site that inspires couples and drives enquiries.

 Your site needs to excite and captivate to obtain leads, so it is important to review it and make sure it is part of your marketing strategy and not just something you look at once each year.